Chocolate Cream Cold Brew: All You Need Is Chocolate Love

 15 minutes or 12 hours if you’re making cold brew yourself

 How to Make Starbucks Chocolate Cream Cold Brew

 Chocolate cream cold brew is a simple Starbucks drink you can easily recreate at home.
 Plus, you can customize it however you want.

-Starbucks said this drink will bring customers “back to their favourite memories with each sip.”
+Starbucks said this drink will bring customers “back to their favorite memories with each sip.”
 We certainly agree it’s a delicious combo of ice, cold coffee, chocolate, and vanilla.
-This is your ideal drink if you love smooth cold brew but want a sweet flavour and extra creaminess.
+This is your ideal drink if you love smooth cold brew but want a sweet flavor and extra creaminess.